Rut: A habit or pattern of behavior that has become dull and unproductive but is hard to change.

 Yes, the "Day-Of Ramp Up" (Phase 4) was probably unexpected, but its impact was minimal.
 You want to do something BIG and BOLD here.
 You want their participation throughout the course, but you shouldn't have to say, "I want your participation throughout this course."
 Or wag your finger at them.
 Never wag your finger.

-EMU Experience 99 Seconds99 Seconds is the activity I invented just for this time.
+99 Seconds is the activity I invented just for this time.
 It’s basically 99 seconds of improv where each participant teaches the group how to use a familiar, everyday item.
 And it serves a purpose for me, especially in my Train-the-Trainer workshop, as it clearly shows me each participant’s default style of teaching.
 Yes, I could ask them to describe their teaching style to me.
 But in only 99 seconds, I collect all the information I need.

 99 Seconds is nerve-wracking and challenging for your participants but it’s informative, fun and memorable for everyone.